-It’s never easy to talk about what happens when someone dies, but it’s important to be clued up on the law in the event that you or someone you’re close to does pass away.
+It’s never easy to talk about, but it’s important to be clued up on the law in the event that you or a loved one passes away.

 If your estate – your property, belongings and money – is worth more than £325,000 when you die, a chunk of it may be taxed.
 This money goes to the government.